The new BG-FILCOTEN green

 New standard, new substrate

 In line with the stricter requirements for technical filters, the necessary substrate thickness has increased from 150 to 300 mm.
-Thanks to this, the new BG-AQUA green has even more efficient cleaning properties at a high seepage rate.
+Thanks to this, the new BG-FILCOTEN green has even more efficient cleaning properties at a high seepage rate.
 The newly developed technical filter of the highest cleaning category is now not only applicable for water on fortified surfaces, but also for precipitation draining from zinc or cooper roofs.

 Large quantities?
 No problem!

 In the first five to fifteen minutes of very intense rainfall, the water quantities can be too much for the filter to absorb.
 To meet these peak quantities, the excess amounts are initially stored within the drainage channel, which allows the water to simply trickle down bit by bit.
 This process is called retention.
-The new BG-AQUA green comes with a significantly increased retention volume directly beneath the intake screen.
+The new BG-FILCOTEN green comes with a significantly increased retention volume directly beneath the intake screen.
 In this way, it can move greater amounts of rainwater to the outer edges without backing up, draining even larger surfaces than before.
 Another advantage: The water pressure and with it the seeping speed increase with higher volumes of water.
 The expansion of the nominal diameter from 300 to 400 mm also increases the connecting area per running meter of the drainage channel.

 |Connecting areas per running meter of the |